A duality approach to gradient H\"older estimates for linear divergence form elliptic equations: Equations with H older continuous coefficients

 \section{Equations with H\"older continuous coefficients}

 The core of the iteration leading to an interior H\"older estimate is the following bound for a duality pairing.
-Denote by $\mathcal{F}(Q)$ the family of the interiors of half-open cubes $P$ that are obtained by partitioning a minimal half open cube containing the open cube $Q$ and that satisfy $|P| = 3^{-3n}|Q|$.
+In this section, we consider a fixed pair of positive ellipticity parameters $0<\lambda < \Lambda$.
+We denote by $\mathcal{F}(Q)$ the family of the interiors of half-open cubes $P$ that are obtained by partitioning a minimal half open cube containing the open cube $Q$ and that satisfy $|P| = 2^{-n N}|Q|$, where $N = N(\lambda,\Lambda)$ is large enough so that $K_{\lambda,\Lambda}P \subset (11/10) Q$.
 Also, recall Definition \ref{def:normalized-bumps} of the bump functions appearing in the statement and Definition \ref{def:T-operator} of the operator $T$.

-\begin{lemma} Let $0 < \lambda \le \Lambda< \infty$ and $D \ge 0$.
+\begin{lemma} Let $0 < \lambda \le \Lambda< \infty$, $K = K_{\lambda,\Lambda}$ and $D \ge 0$.
 Let $\alpha \in [0,1)$ and set $p = n/(n + \alpha)$.
-Let $Q_0$ be a cube; let the measurable function $A : 4Q_0 \to \R^{n \times n}$ satisfy $\sigma(A(x)) \subset [\lambda,\Lambda]$ for all $x \in 4Q_0$, and let $B \in C^{\alpha}(4Q_0;\R^{n \times n})$ be such that
+Let $Q_0$ be a cube; let the measurable function $A : K Q_0 \to \R^{n \times n}$ satisfy $\sigma(A(x)) \subset [\lambda,\Lambda]$ for all $x \in KQ_0$, and let $B \in C^{\alpha}(KQ_0;\R^{n \times n})$ be such that

-Assume that $u \in W^{1,2}(4Q_0)$ satisfies for all test functions $\eta \in C^{\infty}_c(4Q_0)$
+Assume that $u \in W^{1,2}(KQ_0)$ satisfies for all test functions $\eta \in C^{\infty}_c(KQ_0)$

-Then, if $g \in L^{2}(3Q_0;\rn)$, it holds
+Then, if $g \in L^{2}(Q_0;\rn)$, it holds

 where $\psi_{P} \in \mathcal{A}_{2P}$, $C = C(n,\alpha,\lambda,\Lambda)$, and

 \end{lemma}

 \begin{proof} Let $\psi_{Q(0,1)}$ be a smooth function with